LHNCBC/loinc-mapping-validator/README.md

 At the core of this package is the LOINC mapping library.
 To use the library:

 const validator = require('@lhncbc/loinc-mapping-validator');
-The validator exposes 2 elements:
+The validator exposes the following elements:
-- validator.validate() is the function that you can call to validate a given (unit, LOINC number) to see if they go together.
+- validator.validateLoincUnit() is the function that you can call to validate a given (unit, LOINC number) to see if they go together.
+  Input parameters - validator.validateLoincUnit(loinc, unit):
+    - loinc: the LOINC number whose mapping is to be checked
+    - unit: the unit string that is used to validate the LOINC mapping.
+  Output: an object with the following fields:
+      - loinc: the same as the input loinc
+      - unit: the same as the input unit
+      - unitStatus: unit validation status code, see UnitVldStatus below for more details
+      - loincStatus: LOINC mapping validation status code, see LoincVldStatus below for more details
+      - substituted_unit: a ucum unit that the given unit can be mapped to (when it's non-ucum unit)
+- validator.UnitVldStatus specifies the set of status codes of unit validation results - see UnitVldStatusNote below for more details.
+- validator.UnitVldStatusNote describes the status codes in UnitVldStatus:
+    - VALID: The unit is a valid UCUM unit
+    - INVALID_FIXED: The unit is not a UCUM unit but there is a known mapping to a UCUM unit as provided under LMV_SUBSTITUTED_UNIT,
+    - INVALID_UNKNOWN: The unit is not a UCUM unit and there is no known mapping to a UCUM unit
+    - MISSING_UNIT: The unit is not provided as input
-- validator.ValidationStatus defines the set of validation result status tokens.
-See the section "Output File" below for more details.
+- validator.LoincVldStatus specifies the set of status codes of LOINC mapping validation results.
+See LoincVldStatusNote below for more details.
+- validator.LoincVldStatusNote describes the status codes in LoincVldStatus:
+    - CORRECT: The LOINC mapping matches with the unit
+    - INCORRECT: The LOINC mapping does not match with the unit
+    - UNKNOWN: Unit information not available for the LOINC number
+    - MISSING_LOINC: The LOINC number is not provided

 ##### The Command-line Tool
 There is a command line tool that comes with this package, which you can use to